Sean Renfree: Atlanta Falcons

-On April 27, 2013, Renfree was drafted in the seventh round (249th overall) by the Atlanta Falcons of the National Football League.
+On April 27, 2013, Renfree was selected in the seventh round (249th overall) by the Atlanta Falcons of the National Football League.
 He signed with the team on July 24.
 Terms were undisclosed.
+In his rookie season (2013) he was placed on injured reserve with a shoulder injury in preseason.
+During the 2014 season he did not appear in any games.
+During the 2015 season he appeared in two games.
 On August 27, 2016, Renfree was waived by the Falcons.

 Tampa Bay Buccaneers

 On January 30, 2017, Renfree signed a reserve/future contract with the Tampa Bay Buccaneers.
 He was released by the Buccaneers on May 19, 2017, after the team signed veteran quarterback Ryan Fitzpatrick.